obscreen/documentation/docs/faq.md

 Obscreen offers a REST API to control contents, playlist and slides in Studio instance.
 You can find the documentation [here](/features/api).

+## I'm locked out of the Studio because I forgot my password.
+How can I reset it?

+You have to start Studio with `RESCUE_MODE=true` environment variable to bypass login and be able to reset the password.

 !!!include(includes/footer.md)!!!